HildoBijl/stepwise/packages/cas/src/expressions/README.md

 ### Property checks

 There are a variety of other properties that can be checked too.
 These include value checks like `isZero`, `isOne`, `isPositiveInteger`, etcetera.
 They also include properties like `isNumeric`, `isPolynomial` or `isRational`.
-We can also check the dependencies through `exp.getVariables()` (gives a list of `Variable` expressions that are present in the equation) or `exp.dependsOn(asExpression('x'))` which checks if the expression depends on a variable.
+We can also check the dependencies through `exp.collectVariables()` (gives a list of `Variable` expressions that are present in the equation) or `exp.dependsOn(asExpression('x'))` which checks if the expression depends on a variable.

 ### Recursive checks